welldonezhuo/Python-Kinematics-of-the-Stewart-Platform/README.md

 ## Implementation
 This repository includes a Jupyter Notebook that walks through the derivation of the necessary equations and demonstrates how to solve them using numerical methods.
 The notebook is well-commented to guide you through the process.

+## Reference
+This is a reality check problem from Numerical Analysis 3rd edition by Sauer